 The general rule for stock option benefits is that an employment benefit is received when an employee exercises the option, not when the employee received the option.
-The employment benefit is generally the difference between the fair market value (FMV) of the shares at the time the option is exercised, and the actual cost to the employee of the shares (i.e., the exercise price).
-Once the option is exercised, the employment benefit is added to the employee's purchase price of the shares such that the employee's adjusted cost base (ACB) for tax purposes would be equal to the FMV of the shares at the time of exercising the option (i.e., ACB = employment benefit + exercise price).
+The employment benefit is generally the difference between the fair market value (FMV) of the shares at the time the option is exercised, and the actual cost to the employee of the shares (i.e., the exercise price and the price paid, if any, to acquire the option).
+Once the option is exercised, the employment benefit is added to the employee's purchase price of the shares such that the employee's adjusted cost base (ACB) for tax purposes would be equal to the FMV of the shares at the time of exercising the option (i.e., ACB = employment benefit + exercise price + price paid to acquire the option).
 On a subsequent disposition of the shares by the employee, any resulting gain or loss is calculated and taxed under the capital gain and loss rules.
 Thus, there should be little or no capital gain or loss if an employee exercises his or her options to acquire the shares and then immediately sells the shares.